 Panic! at the Disco's Brendon Urie to star on Broadway

-The singer-songwriter will play a factory honcho in the musical starting next month, lured by the show's producers who were curious to see if he was interested in exploring some sort of musical theater role.
-Urie joked that he offered to build sets, but will settle on singing.
+Don't panic, music fans - Panic! at the Disco's singer Brendon Urie is about to make his Broadway stage debut in "Kinky Boots."
+The singer-songwriter will play a factory honcho in the musical starting next month, lured by the show's producers who were curious to see if he was interested in exploring some sort of musical "It's a familiar thing, I guess, but it's such a different world.

 Add your comments below